Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Introduction

 The structure of this article is as follows.
-In Section~\ref{sec:2} we discuss the underlying theory and summarize the basic equations that we modified in order to incorporate neutrino interactions.
-In Section~\ref{sec:3} we outline the employed numerical methods and implementation.
-Tests for our new scheme, i.e., single TOV evolutions undergoing neutrino-induced collapse, are shown in Sec.~\ref{sec:4}.
-In Section~\ref{sec:5} we present BNS simulations and we conclude in Sec.~\ref{sec:6}.
-Throughout this work we employ geometric units ($c = G = 1$), and we set Boltzmann constant and the mass of the sun equal to one, i.e., $M_\odot = k_B = 1$.
-The metric signature is $(-,+,+,+)$, Greek indices $\mu, \nu, ...$ run from $0$-$3$ while Latin indices $i, j, ...$ run from $1$-$3$, and Einstein's summation convention is employed.
+In Section~\ref{sec:2}, we discuss the underlying theory and summarize the basic equations that we modified in order to incorporate neutrino interactions.
+In Section~\ref{sec:3}, we outline the employed numerical methods and implementation.
+Tests for our new scheme---that is, single isolated neutron star {(modeled as solutions of the Tolman--Oppenheimer--Volkoff~\cite{Tolman:1939jz} (TOV) structure equations)} evolutions undergoing neutrino-induced collapse---are shown in Section~\ref{sec:4}.
+In Section~\ref{sec:5}, we present BNS simulations, and we conclude in Section~\ref{sec:6}.
+Throughout this work, we employ geometric units ($c = G = 1$), and we set the Boltzmann constant and the mass of the sun equal to one, that is, $M_\odot = k_B = 1$.
+The metric signature is $(-,+,+,+)$; Greek indices $\mu, \nu, \dots$ run from $0$--$3$, while Latin indices $i, j, \dots$ run from $1$--$3$; and Einstein's summation convention is employed.